drudoa/Coding-Challange--playspots-network-api/README.md

 }
 ```

-Get or Delete a video by its id with GET and POST methods respectively
+Get or Delete a video by its id with `GET` and `DELETE` methods respectively

 ```
 <host-name>:3000/api/video/<id>